Table of Contents

 Nutrition in Watermelon

 Watermelon contains 96% water, no cholesterol of dietary significance and only a small amount of fat.
 It is low in calories and sodium.
-It is good source of vitamin A, Vitamin C and potassium.
+It is a good source of vitamin A, Vitamin C and potassium.

 About 78% of watermelon fruit is edible.
 The edible part contains moisture 96%, Protein 0.2%, Fat 0.2%, fiber 0.2%, carbohydrates 3.3%, minerals 0.3%.
 In per 100 grams, Calcium is 9mg, phosphorus 12mg, iron 7.9mg, magnesium 13mg, sodium 27 mg, potassium 160 mg, copper 0.05mg, Sulphur 42mg, and chlorine 21 mg.